Aims of the SMARTEX project

 The project aims to better understand the ecosystem in the Pacific abyss and how the different components interact and interconnect.

 These changes are likely complex, so a range of mathematical models will be used to better understand and predict the consequences of mining activities at larger time and space scales.
-Such predictive power, along with the evidence from the scientific assessment, will provide information that is critical for understanding and reducing the environmental risk of future mining activities.
+Such predictive power, along with the evidence from the scientific assessment, will provide information that is critical for understanding and reducing the environmental risk of potential mining activities.

 Funding for the SMARTEX project is provided by the UK’s Natural Environment Research Council